Reports to: Chief Executive Officer (CEO)

 Supervises: Nutrition Program Managers

 The Director of Nutrition Programs is responsible for guiding the nutrition program team; ensuring exemplary program delivery and building staff and volunteer capacity through leadership development.
-S/he promotes strategy, planning, assessment, and implementation of collaborative countywide efforts to address food security and advance health equity in Santa Cruz County.
+S/he promotes strategy, planning, assessment, and implementation of collaborative countywide efforts to address food insecurity and to build a healthier community.

 Leadership and Management

-- Serve as an active and engaged member of the Executive Team to provide strategic direction for the food bank.
+- Serve as an active and engaged member of the Executive Team to provide strategic direction for the food bank and its nutrition education work.

 - Oversee departmental interviewing, hiring, and training; plan, assign, and direct work.

-- Forge relationships and collaborative partnerships with community organizations and institutions working on advancing health equity, representing SHFB and the specific needs of food insecure populations.
+- Forge relationships and collaborative partnerships with community organizations and institutions working on building a healthier community.

-- Represent Second Harvest’s work as it relates to health equity to community groups and at events through networking, public relations, and speaking engagements as needed.
+- Represent Second Harvest’s work as it relates to health and nutrition to community groups and at events through networking, public relations, and speaking engagements as needed.

-- Engage in educational and advocacy efforts related to health equity with agency partners, the community, government entities, and grantors.
+- Engage in educational and advocacy efforts and collaborations related to health equity with agency partners, the community, government entities, and grantors: locally, statewide and nationally.

-- Innovate with internal and external partners on new approaches to food security and improving health outcomes; be willing to take risks and try new strategies
+- Innovate with internal and external partners on new approaches to food security and improving health outcomes.

-- Develop and lead the overall strategic direction for Second Harvest’s nutrition education efforts, including process measures and strategic goals that align with the food bank’s mission and vision.
+- Develop process measures that align with the food bank’s mission and vision.

 - Partner, as appropriate, with academic institutions to conduct research on food insecurity as it relates to health and well-being within specific populations.

 Benefits: For the employee: free dental and vision insurance (shared cost for dependents).
 Free life, long-term disability and AD&D insurances.
 Shared cost medical insurance.
 Eligibility begins on the second month of employment (i.e. if you are hired June 20th, you are eligible starting July 1st).
-This benefit package is valued at an average of over ten thousand dollar a year.
+This benefit package is valued at an average of over $10,000 a year.

 - First year: 15 vacation days, 12 sick days, and 10 holidays.